 *If you need to identify locations, use the same table for pricing.

 Provide your contact information, choose your prefix capacity, and pay online.
 It’s that easy.
 Within one business day you’ll get a Welcome Email from GS1 US.
 It includes all the important information you need to get started, including your prefix certificate and access to myGS1 US—your online member center.
-You can start creating barcodes right away with Data Driver or you can work with a GS1 US Certified Barcode Professional to create barcodes for you.
+You can start creating barcodes right away with Data Driver or you can work with a GS1 US Solution Provider to create barcodes for you.